Infertility

 - Reproductive cancers

-Other factors that may affect your ability to get pregnant include your age, smoking, and alcohol use.
+Additional factors that may impact fertility include age, smoking, and alcohol use.

-Men may have infertility issues that result from abnormal sperm production or function, environmental factors, drug and alcohol use, or cancer treatments.
-Sexually transmitted diseases (STDs) may also cause male fertility problems.
-High blood pressure, depression, and frequent exposure to heat can raise male body temperature and decrease sperm production.
+Male infertility can result from abnormal sperm production or function, environmental factors, drug and alcohol use, or cancer treatments.
+Sexually transmitted diseases (STDs) can also contribute to fertility issues.
+Other factors include high blood pressure, depression, and frequent exposure to heat, which can raise body temperature and reduce sperm production.

 When should I seek treatment for infertility?